dask/dask/docs/source/array-design.rst

 Dask arrays define a large array with a grid of blocks of smaller arrays.
 These arrays may be concrete, or functions that produce arrays.
-We define a Dask.array with the following components
+We define a Dask array with the following components

 *  A Dask graph with a special set of keys designating blocks such as ``('x', 0, 0), ('x', 0, 1), ...`` (See :doc:`Dask graph